wajihnajjar/E-Tafakna-Assessment/korean-tutor/README.md

 - [ ] In the Express server `server/index.js`, complete the request handler that will respond to `GET` requests to `/api/phrases` with JSON of the phrases stored in the database.
 You should use the `getAllPhrases` function that you wrote earlier in this step in your implementation.
 - [ ] Replace the sample data in your client with the data obtained from the server.

-**WHEN THIS STEP IS COMPLETE:**  make a commit with the message "complete step one"

 ---